alien-head/kleuth/documentation/docs/setup.md

 slug: /
 ---

-## Add the Klueth dependency to your project
+## Add the Kleuth dependency to your project

 ### Gradle: